schraderweb/anchorprowash/readme.md

 ## Structure of the app

-Src->
+\Src->
 \includes

-\layouts
+- \layouts

-base.layout # this is basic layout which your index.html is using footer.html # this is your seperated footer include header.html # this is your seperated header file nav in there
+  -base.layout # this is basic layout which your index.html is using

+- footer.html # this is your seperated footer include

+- header.html # this is your seperated header file nav in there

 index.html # this file this main content file basic this the part of where your content is this part between header and footer